 Step 5: Create an Action Item

-Every analysis session should produce at least one concrete takeaway:
+Every analysis session should produce at least one concrete takeaway.
+Here's an endgame where the analysis takeaway is crystal clear:

 - "Before playing a quiet developing move, check all captures and checks first"